 Growing up on a West Virginia truck-stop, Jeremiah "Terminator" Leroy had lived through an abusive childhood watching his "lot lizard" mother turn tricks to feed her habit.
 By the time he was seven she was making him cross dress, using him as bait for the local johns.
 Soon he was hustling up and down truck-stops of the American South, addicted to heroin and HIV positive.

 The mid-90s found "Terminator" in San Francisco.
-A fateful phone call to a child protection hotline introduced him to a psychologist, Dr. Richard Owens, who advised him to write things down in between sessions over the phone (they never met in person) as a form of therapy.
-In the meantime, between 1994 and 1995, writers Bruce Benderson and Dennis Cooper began receiving phone calls from a troubled boy with a "very soft female voice."
-Now living with a British woman named "Speedie" and a boyfriend, "Astor," "Terminator" began to fax over his writing.
+A fateful phone call to a child protection hotline introduced him to a psychologist, Dr Richard Owens, who advised him to write things down in between sessions over the phone (they never met in person) as a form of therapy.
+In the meantime, between 1994 and 1995, writers Bruce Benderson and Dennis Cooper began receiving phone calls from a troubled boy with a "very soft female voice".
+Now living with a British woman called "Speedie" and a boyfriend, "Astor","Terminator" began to fax over his writing.
 Benderson and Cooper were astounded.
 How could a 14-year-old hustler write this?

 His first novel, Sarah, came out in 2000 when JT would have been 17.
 It was dubbed autobiographical fiction and drew heavily on the gothic details of his upbringing, tying them together in a heightened style that made it an instant classic of transgressive fiction, garnering endless positive reviews.
 Still, no one had yet met JT in person.

 At the height of the success of Sarah, in 2001, an awkward young man with a girlish round face, a blonde wig and glasses debuted before the world as the writer Jeremiah "Terminator" Leroy.
 Having finally emerged from obscurity, he was now everywhere, feted by a growing tribe of celebrity friends and confidantes.